 introduction to the current audiences who would be familiar with the CGI series.

-sold, Thomas videos have, and always will be a popular bestseller in Britain.
+titles are sold, Thomas videos have, and always will be a popular bestseller in Britain.

 Tomos y tanc a'i gyfeillion

 The title above would be very familiar and appropriate